 Cracking Creativity: Re-Engaging Our Innate Creativity for Greater Productivity & Growth

 At our core, we are naturally creative, but some people feel so far removed from their creative and innovative selves.
 Understanding the framework for easily tapping into creativity, especially in highly disruptive times, is critical to productivity and growth .
-Borrowing from the worlds of advertising, product development, technology, neuroscience and anthropology, we can learn how to tap our innate sense of creativity, and yield a profound difference in our professional and personal lives.
+Borrowing from the worlds of advertising, product development, technology, neuroscience and anthropology, Abigail Posner reveals how we can tap into our innate sense of creativity, and yield a profound difference in our professional and personal lives.